CZ-NIC/knot/doc/reference.rst

 is cancelled with an error, and either previous or none zone state will be published.

+List of what is checked for correctness:

+- every zone RRSet is signed by at least one present DNSKEY (incl. crypto verify)
+- DNSKEY RRSet is signed by KSK
+- NSEC(3) exists for each name (unless opt-out) with correct bitmap
+- each NSEC(3) record is linked with lexicographically next one
+- (however, additonal garbage NSEC3 records are ignored)

 ..
 NOTE::
-   Some :ref:`zone_dnssec-policy` options apply as well, such as :ref:`policy_nsec`, :ref:`policy_nsec3-opt-out`, :ref:`policy_single-type-signing`.
+   Some :ref:`zone_dnssec-policy` options are related as well, such as :ref:`policy_nsec`, :ref:`policy_nsec3-opt-out`, :ref:`policy_single-type-signing`.